 For a long time, the FDE model was seen as Palantir's "niche practice," until the series of interviews on YC's Lightcone podcast in 2025 brought it into the industry spotlight.

-Podcast data confirms its impact: after the interviews were released, the number of "Forward Deployed Engineer" positions on YC's job board surged, with over 100 YC-backed companies starting recruitment.
+Podcast data confirms its impact: after the interviews were released, the number of "Forward Deployed Engineer" job postings on YC's job board surged, with over 100 YC-backed companies starting recruitment.

 Many confuse FDE with outsourcing or customized SaaS, but the underlying logic of the three is vastly different: